 Different lens colors add to the performance of the lens in different lighting conditions but do not contribute to increased UV protection.
 Different lens colors provide an array of different looks and cause your eyes to react differently to varying light making certain colors more suitable for certain activities and conditions

 – Primarily for cosmetic wear, they don’t have much functional value.
-Note that this is very different than a blue or purple chrome, which are indeed functional and useful.
+Note that this is very different compared to a blue or purple chrome, which are indeed functional and useful.

 Dot Dash Hashtag Sunglases

 Mirrored or Flash Coating